mul14/laravel-crud-demo/readme.md

 composer install
 ```

-Let's do some migration and seed with dummy datas.
+Let's do some migration and seed with dummy data.

 ```
 php artisan migrate --seed